FAQs

 -

 How long to I have access to the Part 1 or Part 3 programs?
-Students have access to the Part 1 program 6 months from the day of purchase, and students enrolled in the Part 3 program have access 90 days from the day of purchase.
+Students have access to the Part 1 program 200 days (slightly over 6 months) from the day of purchase, and students enrolled in the Part 3 program have access 90 days from the day of purchase.

 -

-Can we download videos or books?
+Can student users download videos or books?
 No, this makes digital material very easy to share.
 We are trying to keep costs low for future classes.
-The paperback video companion book takes about 10-16 days after purchase to be mailed to an address specified.
+The paperback video companion book takes about 10-16 days after purchase to be mailed to an address specified— students have access to the digital copy immediately through their login portal.

 -

 How were the OD on the GO flashcards designed?
-Emily and Amy went through the content outline publicly posted on the boards website and included every detail they requested (even the only 30 optics questions they said know in and out).
+Emily and Amy went through the content outline publicly posted on the boards website and included every detail they requested.

 -